top of page

 Non-Profit Organizations

-Any individual that is interested in participating in the Board Pipeline Program must complete an Applicant Questionnaire and submit a one-page professional biography within the application window.
+Any individual that is interested in participating in the Board Pipeline Program must complete an Applicant Questionnaire and submit resume, and a one-page professional biography within the application window.

-Board Pipeline cycles happen in the spring (April-May) and autumn (September-October) and applications are typically open for one month (February and August).
+Board Pipeline cycles happen in the spring (April-May) and autumn (September-October) and applications are typically open in February and August.
 The applicant must commit to attending and participating in all five learning sessions and the Meet & Greet.

 If the dates for a particular cycle do not fit your schedule, we invite you to stay connected and join in a future cycle.
 Details about each Board Pipeline cycle will vary.

-For more information, the application questionnaire, and specific session dates, please contact Jon Law at jlaw@associatedblackcharities.org
+For more information, the application questionnaire, and specific session dates, please contact Bernard Sims at bsims@associatedblackcharities.org

 An organization that is interested in connecting with our Board Pipeline professionals must first complete our Organizational Profile, which overviews the organization’s mission, board demographics, and board needs.
 This profile helps our professionals and nonprofit partners make the best connections that fit both of their needs.